toreanjoel/validity_api/README.md

 ## Validity
 Open AI - used in this case with a browser based extention that will make request with a Youtube URL video ID to check the validity of the video captions itself.

-## Things to note:
-- There are no tests
-- No exDocs or docs for the repo
----

 ### Prerequesites
 - Erlang/Elixir
 - Python